shannonlabumn/shannonlabumn.github.io/pastmembers.md

 bigimg: "img/colins_defense.jpg"
 ---

+### Michael Miller

+Michael graduated from the Applied Plant Sciences program with his M.S. in the summer of 2022.
+He developed an R package called TubAR (Tuber Analysis in R) for quantitative phenotyping using machine learning and image analysis.
+He is now working for Seneca Foods.

 ### Rachel Figueroa

 Rachel was a part of our team as a researcher 2.
 She investigated disease resistance in potatoes through DNA-based markers and managed our growth chambers and greenhouse.
 She is currently the assistant market manager for the Dane County Farmers' Market.